mickymacirl/CI-P5-EGZ/README.md

 ### Logo

-Logo designed using Smashing Logos with references to cyber security topics.
+Logo designed using Smashing Logos with an ethical message on empowering ethical hackers.

 ![Logo](./docs/readme/logo.png)